acirn/anti-cirn/README.md

 ### Promoting Anti CIRN open source licenses

 Open source benefits everyone in the world.
 Unfortunately, it also benefits countries that are seeking war.
-So we, Anti CIRN, are seeking of blocking these countries...
+So we, Anti CIRN, are seeking of blocking these countries from taking advantage of ...
 (WIP)